 International Licensing Law

 The application-oriented four-semester Master's programme trains students for all issues of licensing law in the broadest sense in academia and - primarily - in practice.
-It provides in-depth knowledge of contracts and cases from IT and IP law as well as the associated issues of international, especially Anglo-American law.
+It provides in-depth knowledge of IT and IP law as well as the associated issues of international, especially Anglo-American law.
 In addition, there are internationalisation components to a considerable extent, which meet the needs of communication across national borders as well as communication at the interfaces of technology and law.
 With the specialisation Licence Management in the International Environment, a demanding as well as demand-oriented orientation is offered, which has not existed on the market in this form until now.
 You can find more detailed information about the degree programme on the website of the Information Law degree programme (German).

 The orientation of the degree programme corresponds to the upper employer market in internationally active companies in the IT and media industry, for example in legal departments or in more complex project, contract and licence management.
-Public institutions that use electronic administrative procedures (e-government) and thus touch on licensing issues are also considered.
+Public institutions that use electronic administrative procedures and thus touch on licensing issues are also considered.
 Other career prospects:

 - higher starting salary and access to management positions